-Discipleship Opportunities (KALEO)
+Kaleo Discipleship Opportunities

-In the Jewish culture of biblical times, it was a huge honor for rabbis to choose individuals to, in a sense, live life with them.
-Those chosen would spend time listening to teachings of the rabbis, discussing God and culture, and learning from their deep spiritual knowledge and maturity.
-A term used for this was being in "the dust of the rabbi."
-The thought was that one was so close to the rabbi and their everyday walk that they could not help but have the their dust ...aka their integrity, relationship with God, and lifestyle rub off on them.

-Our distinctive is that we are a university committed to the Lordship of Jesus in all aspects of life.
-Through our intentional discipleship opportunities, Kaleo (in Greek means "to call"), we want to learn and teach God's truth and Christ's love and then share with others the truth of Christ.
-Through these groups, our goal is to not only to focus on making our students as effective as possible in their personal journey with Christ, but also helping them know Christ and experience Him in fresh ways through mentoring, community, study, and integration of Christ into their leadership and everyday life.
-We are intentional in selecting faculty and staff who will pour into our students in unique ways and work with them to understand their role in reaching others with integrity, truth, and purposeful leadership.
-Come and join us in a Kaleo group.
-Contact Colette Cross, Director of Discipleship, for more information.
+A phrase "the dust of the Rabbi" is used to depict one who is so close to the rabbi in their everyday walk that they could not help but have their dust ...aka their integrity, relationship with God, and lifestyle rub off on them.
+Through intentional discipleship opportunities called Kaleo (in Greek means "to call"), we want to learn and teach God's love, sharing with others the truth of Christ.
+Our goal is to focus on making students as effective as possible in their personal journey with Christ, helping them know Christ and experience Him in fresh ways through discipling, community, study, and integration of Christ into their leadership and everyday life.
+Come and join in Kaleo discipleship and get ready to grow!
+Contact the Discipleship office above the bookstore in the Student Life area for more information.